Test Id : MCMLN

 A negative result does not rule out the presence of a variant that may be present below the limits of detection of this assay.
 The analytical sensitivity of this assay for sequence reportable alterations is 5% mutant allele frequency with a minimum coverage of 500X in a sample with 20% or more tumor content.

-Point mutations and small deletion-insertion mutations will be detected in the BAP1, BRAF, CDKN2A, CTNNB1, EIF1AX, GNA11, GNAQ, HRAS, KIT, KRAS, MAP2K1, MAP2K2, NF1, NRAS, SF3B1, TERT promoter, and TP53 genes.
-This test may detect single exon deletions but does not detect multiexon deletions, duplications, or genomic copy number variants.
+Point mutations and small deletion-insertion mutations (delins) will be detected in the BAP1, BRAF, CDKN2A, CTNNB1, EIF1AX, GNA11, GNAQ, HRAS, KIT, KRAS, MAP2K1, MAP2K2, NF1, NRAS, SF3B1, TERT promoter, and TP53 genes.
+This test may detect single exon deletions but does not detect multi-exon deletions, duplications, larger-scale genomic copy number variants, copy neutral loss of heterozygosity, or epigenetic modifications such as promoter methylation.
+Delins of 1000 base pairs or less are detectable with at least 50 or more supporting reads.

 Variant allele frequency (VAF) is the percentage of sequencing reads supporting a specific variant divided by the total sequencing reads at that position.
 In somatic testing, VAF should be interpreted in the context of several factors including, but not limited to, tumor purity/heterogeneity/copy number status (ploidy, gains/losses, loss of heterozygosity) and sequencing artifact/misalignment.
 (1,2)